Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pros

-With a 3 MOA dot size, you will be able to shoot accurately over longer distances.
+With a 3 MOA dot size, you will be able to shoot accurately over LONGER distances.

 A larger dot might obstruct your view of the target and make you aim at a more general area instead of providing a more precise shot.

-The 3MOA is actually the preference of most rifle owners because the sight is 4-5 inches away from your eye, which makes the red dot clearer and easier to differentiate from the target.
+I prefer using 3MOA because the sight is 4-5 inches away from my eye, which makes the red dot clearer and easier to differentiate from the target.

 Cons